AnymouseProphet/SocialistHousing/README.md

 modify this manifesto (what I call forking) and distribute your modified version.

-Why anyone would want to?
+Why anyone would want to create a modified version?
 I do not *expect* anyone to, but you can.

 Maybe you want to add details about plumbing best practices to the __House Retrofitting__ section.
 Maybe you want to clarify some of my points that are a